NSUR COIN Price Hits $0.0001 on Exchanges (NSUR)

-NSUR COIN (NSUR) traded flat against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on August 15th.
-Over the last seven days, NSUR COIN has traded flat against the U.S. dollar.
-NSUR COIN has a market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-One NSUR COIN token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+NSUR COIN (NSUR) traded flat against the US dollar during the 24 hour period ending at 21:00 PM Eastern on August 15th.
+One NSUR COIN token can currently be bought for $0.0001 or 0.00000000 BTC on popular exchanges.
+Over the last week, NSUR COIN has traded flat against the US dollar.
+NSUR COIN has a total market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.